 Back Sleeping with an Elevated Head and Torso

-If your stomach bloating is caused from acid reflux or GERD, or you are a snorer, back sleeping could be detrimental for your sleep, unless you also elevate your head and chest.
+If your stomach bloating is caused from acid reflux or GERD, or you are a snorer, back sleeping could increase your symptoms, unless you elevate your head and chest.
 This will help keep the sinuses clear and reduce snoring.
 It will also make it more difficult for the acid to inch back toward your throat.

 Worst Sleeping Position for a Bloated Stomach